colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 }
 ```

-Now if you check the game in your browser with a server running, you'll have a fully four-in-a-row game that you can replay after completing a game.
+Now if you check the game in your browser with a server running, you'll have a fully playable four-in-a-row game that you can replay after completing a game.

 ## Conclusion

 Congratulations!
 You've finished the game.
 Feel free to modify it however you like.
-Maybe change how some of the components look.
-You could add animations too.
+Maybe change how some of the components look?
+You could add animations too!

-The source code of the game is available here: https://github.com/colinkiama/four-in-a-row-game-walkthrough
+The source code of the game is available here: [https://github.com/colinkiama/four-in-a-row-game-walkthrough](https://github.com/colinkiama/four-in-a-row-game-walkthrough)